miraflynn/astrostats_final_proj/data_exploration.md

 # How much to round the latitudes.
 Round to spacing of 5
 round_digits = 5
 ```

+This is all the data cleaning that I did on the Robbins dataset.
+It is
+mainly working with the shapefile to categorize each point by biome.

 ``` r
 map = read_sf("data/LROC_GLOBAL_MARE_180.SHP") %>% # Load the maria shapefile